computer-lab/computerlab.io/source/_posts/lab-README.md

 ### Documentation

-We create documentation on GitHub for important things (like this), and expose it via GitHub pages if appropriate.
+We create documentation on GitHub for important things, and expose it via GitHub pages if appropriate.
+This documentation is key to successfully handing off code to clients who are in the process building their own engineering team.

 ## Tools